If you are diagnosed with depression, here's some good news: Excellent treatment options are available to you.

-Talking with a trained therapist is one of the best treatments for depression.
-Many studies show that it helps.
+Talking with a trained therapist is one of the best treatments.
 Some people choose to be in therapy for several months to work on a few key issues.
-Other people prefer to stay in therapy for years, gradually working through larger problems.
-The choice is up to you.
+Other people find it helpful to continue in therapy for years, gradually working through larger problems.
+The choice is up to you and your therapist.
 Here are some common types of therapy:

-- Cognitive behavioral therapy helps you see how behaviors -- and the way you think about things -- play a role in your depression.
+- Cognitive behavioral therapy helps you see how behaviors and the way you think about things plays a role in your depression.
 Your therapist will help you change some of these unhealthy patterns.

 - Interpersonal therapy focuses on your relationships with other people and how they affect you.
-Your therapist will also help you identify and change unhealthy behaviors.
+Your therapist will also help you pinpoint and change unhealthy habits.

-- Problem solving therapy focuses on the specific problems you currently face, and on helping you find solutions to those problems.
+- Problem-solving therapy focuses on the specific problems you face and helps you find solutions.

 Medicines for Depression

 Medicines are the other key treatment for depression.
-If one antidepressant doesn't work well, you might try another drug of the same class or a different class of depression medicines.
+If one antidepressant doesn't work well, you might try a similar one or a different kind.
 Your doctor might also try changing the dose.
-In some cases, your doctor might recommend taking more than one medication for your depression.
-There are now dozens of antidepressants that your health care provider can choose from.
+In some cases, he or she might recommend taking more than one medication for your depression.
+There are now dozens of antidepressants that your doctor can choose from.
 They include:

-- Tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs) were some of the first medicines used to treat depression.
+- Tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
+These were some of the first medicines used to treat depression.
 TCAs include amitriptyline (Elavil), desipramine (Norpramin), doxepin (Adapin, Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), and protriptyline (Vivactil).
-Side effects of include stomach upset, dizziness, dry mouth, changes in blood pressure, changes in blood sugar levels, and nausea.
+Side effects include stomach upset, dizziness, dry mouth, constipation, tremor, changes in blood pressure, and nausea.
 MAOIs can cause serious interactions with other medications and certain foods.
-While they work well, these drugs aren't typically used for initial treatment.
+While they can work extremely well, these drugs are usually reserved for depression that doesn’t respond to other medicines that are simpler to take.
 MAOIs include isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Emsam), and tranylcypromine (Parnate).

-- Other antidepressant medications: Bupropion (Wellbutrin, Aplenzin) is different antidepressant option with side effects that are usually mild, including upset stomach, headache, insomnia, and anxiety.
-Bupropion may be less likely to cause sexual side effects than other antidepressants.
+- Other antidepressant medications.
+Bupropion (Wellbutrin, Aplenzin) is a unique antidepressant option with side effects that are usually mild, including upset stomach, headache, insomnia, and anxiety.
+Bupropion may be less likely to cause sexual side effects or weight gain than most other antidepressants.
 Mirtazapine (Remeron) is usually taken at bedtime.
 Side effects are usually mild and include sleepiness, weight gain, elevated triglycerides, and dizziness.
-Trazodone (Desyrel) is usually taken with food to reduce chance for stomach upset.
+Trazodone (Desyrel) is usually taken with food to lower the chance for stomach upset.
 Other side effects include drowsiness, dizziness, constipation, dry mouth, and blurry vision.